dskho/0xatom.github.io/_posts/2020-07-14-presidential.md

 MAC Address: 00:0C:29:A1:D7:E1 (VMware)
 ```

-When we visit the website we can see this in top left corner : `contact@votenow.local` That's probably the domain name.
+When we visit the website we can see this in top left corner : `contact@votenow.local` That's probably the domain.
 Since the anatomy of an email address is this:

 ```
 contact@votenow.local
   ^          ^
- user    domain name
+ user      domain
 ```

 Let's add it to `/etc/hosts`: